CePeU/MarkdownToFoundry/README.md

 - **Default**: Enabled.
 - **Toggle**: Enable or disable this feature.

-Encodes embeded images to Base64.
+Encodes embedded images to Base64.
 You can then copy and paste directly into other applications like for example Bookstack.
-Be aware that Prose Mirror in Foundry is in my personal opinion potentially bugged and developers seem to see that as a "feature".
+Be aware that ProseMirror in Foundry is in my personal opinion potentially bugged and developers seem to see that as a "feature".
 Reports about strange sanitizing of HTML tags have been flagged as not to be implemented.
-Prose Mirror still remains behind in abilities beyond TinyMCE after all these years and in addition does wierd things to HTML.
+ProseMirror still remains behind in HTML abilities to TinyMCE after all these years and in addition does weird things to HTML.
 Also it does not seem there is really any drive to develop a good HTML editor alternative as this issue/idea is open for 4 years now.

 See my report: [Prose Mirror still stripping HTML wrongly and sanitizing too much � Issue #13167 � foundryvtt/foundryvtt](https://github.com/foundryvtt/foundryvtt/issues/13167)